 Ponzi Scam

-SANTA ANA, Calif. — The SEC claims Kentucky Tennessee 50 Wells 400 BBLPD Block Limited Partnership et al. ran a $2.4 million Ponzi scam through a boiler room; click headline to see the defendants in Federal Court.
+SANTA ANA, Calif. — The SEC claims in a federal complaint that Kentucky Tennessee 50 Wells 400 BBLPD Block Limited Partnership and othe22rs ran a $2.4 million Ponzi scam through a boiler room.